 Similar to dairy-based milk products, soy milk has a relatively short fridge life once opened.
-Fresh for seven to 10 days after opening, refrigerated soy milk cartons begin to bloat once they begin to expire.
+Fresh for seven to 10 days after opening, refrigerated soy milk cartons begin to bloat once they begin to go bad.
 This bloating stems from the gas output of molds and bacteria feeding on your milk, causing it to change in color, become lumpy and smell sour.

 With a taste and texture similar to that of meat, soy-based replacements for almost any meat product can now be found at grocery stores and vegetarian restaurants.
 Fortified with minerals similar to those found in meat products, soy meats are often made with wheat as a binding agent.
 To know when your soy meats have expired, look for a slimy texture and sour smell.
 These signs indicate that a mold is growing on, and possibly in, your soy meats.

 Soybeans and Edamame

 Edamame is a Japanese snack made by boiling and salting entire pods of fresh soybeans.
 Similar to other fresh vegetables, beans and legumes, edamame has a short fridge life.
-Expired edamame is indicated by a change in color and texture, with bruising and the development of a light fur on the surface indicating the presence of mold.
+Spoilage in edamame is indicated by a change in color and texture, with bruising and the development of a light fur on the surface indicating the presence of mold.